 Opportunity for K-12 Educators

 Teacher Initiated Project Guidelines, in which an artist works one-on-one with a teacher to instruct the teacher in a specific art form.
-The emphasis is on the teacher’s growth in knowledge and skills in an art form of his/her choice.
+The emphasis is on the teacher’s personal growth in knowledge and skills in an art form of his/her choice.
 This experience does not require the teacher to apply this in the classroom; it supports personal growth in the arts.
 Access online TIP application.

 The Arts Learning Grant is offered to schools, school districts, non-profit organizations, social service agencies, community centers, and local arts agencies in the area of arts education.
 To download guidelines and online application instructions, please click on the name of each grant.